Let’s face it, the new swimming suits have helped demolish world records at a record pace (no pun intended).

 Hammer Throw – eventually, we’ll need to contest this event outside the main stadium, or someone will get seriously hurt!
-You might as well as the Javelin to it.
+You might as well add the Javelin to it.

 10,000 meter Track – Water stations have been added during hot ambient temperatures.

 Steeplechase – spectators like to watch the water jump for all the splashes, but now some of the Kenyans and Ethiopians are hurdling the water jump to stay dry!
 That’s 12 feet of clearance!
 Amazing leg strength, if you ask me.